dmillard/dmillard.github.io/src/index.md

 ### Condensed history

-In 2022, I was a visiting technologist at the Jet Propulsion Lab in [group 347G](https://www-robotics.jpl.nasa.gov/who-we-are/groups/347G/), working on autonomous science for moons of the outer planets.
+In 2022, I am a visiting technologist at the Jet Propulsion Lab in [group 347G](https://www-robotics.jpl.nasa.gov/who-we-are/groups/347G/), working on autonomous science for sampling the surface of moons of the outer planets.

 In 2020, I was a visiting technologist at NASA Ames Research Center, working with the Astrobee team in the [Intelligent Robotics